Close

 Click / tap the stars next to items in the CoP to mark your favourites.

 There are tensions between acting towards a net zero future and adapting to a changing climate.
-The University of Glasgow’s researchers recognise that their work takes place within a context of increasing societal challenges like socioeconomic and health inequalities and are pushing the boundaries of science and technology while reducing the trade-offs that cause harm to people and planet.
+The University of Glasgow’s researchers recognise that their work takes place within a context of increasing societal challenges, like socioeconomic and health inequalities, and are pushing the boundaries of science and technology while reducing the trade-offs that cause harm to people and planet.

 The University of Glasgow is a member of Scotland Beyond Net Zero, a coalition designed to catalyse research collaboration, empower communities and inform the policymaking and action Scotland needs to reach its ambitious targets.